sama1mansn/greenfield-docs/docs/guide/greenfield-blockchain/modules/storage-module.md

 message MsgDeleteBucket {
   option (cosmos.msg.v1.signer) = "operator";

-  // creator is the account address of the grantee who has the DeleteBucket permission of the bucket to be deleted. string operator = 1 [(cosmos_proto.scalar) = "cosmos.AddressString"];
+  // creator defines the account address of the grantee who has the DeleteBucket permission of the bucket to be deleted. string operator = 1 [(cosmos_proto.scalar) = "cosmos.AddressString"];

-  // bucket_name is the name of the bucket to be deleted. string bucket_name = 2;
+  // bucket_name defines the name of the bucket to be deleted. string bucket_name = 2;
 }
 ```